naotaka3/mcp-har-server/README.md

 - Display requests in a numbered list format with status codes and methods
 - Toggle query parameter visibility
 - Filter requests by status code, method, or URL pattern
+- View detailed headers and body information for specific requests

 ## Installation